 To access the System Overview Dashboard, navigate to Tools > Operations > System Overview.

-The table below, describes all the informations displayed in the System Overview Dashboard.
-Keep in mind that when there is no relevant information to show (for example, backup is not in progress, there are no health checks that are critical) the respective section will display the “No Entries” message.
+The table below, describes all the information displayed in the System Overview Dashboard.
+When there is no relevant information to show (for example, backup is not in progress, there are no health checks that are critical) the respective section displays the “No Entries” message.

 You can also download a JSON